-- 5.18 Before deciding on an application for a Decision, section 12 of Schedule 7 to the Ordinance requires that the Commission publish a notice of the application through the Internet or a similar electronic network and in any other manner the Commission considers appropriate.
-The Commission must allow at least a period of 30 days for representations to be submitted, and consider any representations about the application that are made to the Commission. - 5.19 According to section 11(3) of Schedule 7 to the Ordinance, the Commission is only required to consider an application for a Decision if: - (a) the application poses novel or unresolved questions of wider importance or public interest: - (b) the application raises a question of an exclusion under the Ordinance for which there is no clarification in existing case law or decisions of the Commission; and - (c) it is possible to make a Decision on the basis of the information provided.
+- 5.18 Before deciding on an application for a decision, section 12(1)(a) of Schedule 7 to the Ordinance requires that the Commission publish a notice of the application through the Internet or a similar electronic network and in any other manner the Commission considers appropriate.
+Under section 12 of Schedule 7 to the Ordinance, in order to bring the application to the attention of those the Commission considers likely to be affected by the decision, the Commission must allow at least a period of 30 days for representations to be submitted, and consider any representations about the application that are made to the Commission. - 5.19 The Commission is only required to consider an application for a decision if: - (a) the application poses novel or unresolved questions of wider importance or public interest; - (b) the application raises a question of an exclusion under the Ordinance for which there is no clarification in existing case law or decisions of the Commission; and - (c) it is possible to make a decision on the basis of the information provided.

-Further, the Commission is not required to consider an application for a Decision if the application concerns hypothetical questions or conduct (section 11(4) of Schedule 7 of the Ordinance).
+As indicated in sections 11(3) and 11(4) of Schedule 7 to the Ordinance, the Commission is not required to consider an application for a decision if the application concerns hypothetical questions or conduct.

-5.20 Any party who would like to apply for a Decision should complete Form M. Parties who have submitted information to the Commission when notifying a proposed merger for informal advice need only to provide such further information as required by the Form M13 which has not already been provided.
+5.20 Any party who would like to apply for a decision to exclude a merger or a proposed merger should complete Form M. Parties who have submitted information to the Commission when notifying a proposed merger for informal advice need only to provide such further information as required by the Form M10 which has not already been provided.
 Where the application involves a proposed merger which is not yet in the public domain, the applicant must give consent to the Commission to publicise the proposed merger for inviting representations from the relevant parties pursuant to the statutory requirements (see paragraph 5.18 above), otherwise the application will not be processed.

-13 Please refer to paragraph 5.7 above.
+10 Please refer to paragraph 5.7 above.